 "The Structure of Scientific Revolutions" wrote:

-††††††††† As forestry is probably the most inter-disciplinary subject taught at our Universities, even more so than geography, I was trained to look at problems from many different perspectives and disciplines, without being brainwashed in any field.
-This, combined with my previous experience in botany (taxonomy), medicine, the difficult wartime occupation years in Holland and the war in the Pacific, it soon became a habit and the results show in this homepage.
+††††††††† As forestry is an inter-disciplinary subject taught at our Universities, even more so than geography, Nyland was trained to look at problems from many different perspectives and disciplines, without being opinionated in any field.
+This, combined with a previous experience in botany (taxonomy) and medicine, the difficult wartime occupation years in Holland and the war in the Pacific, it soon became a habit.

 For further detail, please refer to: